 APQC Anti-Trust Policy

 Antitrust laws are intended to foster and protect competition.
-As such, the laws prohibit anticompetitive activities, and in particular, those which are deemed to be reasonable restraints of trade.
+As such, the laws prohibit anticompetitive activities, and in particular, those which are deemed to be unreasonable restraints of trade.

 APQC’s services bring customers together, including competitors, to share information about best practices, and therefore, it is important that APQC staff and contractors be well informed on antitrust laws to insure conformity within APQC.
 This document outlines APQC’s policy to ensure full compliance with the antitrust laws.
 The purpose of this Statement is to inform APQC staff of conduct that should be avoided to eliminate or minimize APQC’s exposure to antitrust investigations or lawsuits.